HiroEdit/WSP_tf/README.md

 # GPU Webscraper - Final project

-#### What it does:
+### What it does:
-scrapes information about GPU products including -
+Scrapes information about GPU products including -
 - Manfacturer
 - Model
 - Price/Rebate Price